7 Best Backpacking Axes + Buying Guide

 Hults Bruk Almike hatchet

-Swinging is a joy with this axe.
-It doesn’t come cheap, but then again it’ll last you a lifetime – well worth the investment, I’d say.
-Swedish axes are considered the best in the field by many for a reason.
+I found that swinging is a joy with this axe.
+It doesn’t come cheap, but it’ll last a lifetime – well worth the investment.
+I consider Swedish axes the best in the field.

 Hults Bruk Almike Foresters Axe